remix-run/remix/docs/api/conventions.md

 This is an object representation of a normal `<link {...props} />` element.
 [View the MDN docs for the link API][link-tag].

+The `links` export from a route should return an array of `HtmlLinkDescriptor` objects.

 Examples:

 ```tsx